 As you can probably tell, the content marketing process is complex.

-On any given day, a content marketer might spend time researching content, learning about their audience, chatting about trends with influencers, or calculating traffic with Google Analytics.
+On any given day, a content marketer might spend time researching content, learning about their audience, undertaking trend spotting, chatting about trends with influencers, or calculating traffic with Google Analytics.
 There are daily tasks, weekly tasks, monthly tasks, and campaign-specific tasks to keep in mind.

 So, to help organize the chaos and provide a useful roadmap, we designed an infographic!